Dimension reduction for semidefinite programs via Jordan algebras: Examples

 \subsection{Completely-positive rank, the subspace $\mathcal{S}_{0/1}$, and decomposition trade-offs}

 Our last example illustrates restrictions to $\mathcal{S}_{0/1}$, the optimal subspace with an orthogonal basis of $0/1$ matrices.
 The considered SDP family yields lower-bounds of \emph{completely-positive rank}, or cp-rank for short.
 The cp-rank of $W \in \mathbb{S}^n_{+}$ measures the size of the smallest non-negative factorization of $W$.
 Precisely, it is the smallest $r$ for which $V \in \mathbb{R}_{+}^{n \times r}$ exists satisfying $W = VV^T$.
-Note cp-rank need not be finite---that is, a non-negative factorization of $W$ need not exist for any $r$.
-As shown in \cite{fawzi2014self}, the cp-rank of $W \in \mathbb{S}^n$ is lower bounded by the optimal value of the following SDP:
+(It is infinite if such a factorization does not exist for any $r$.)
+As shown in~\cite{fawzi2014self}, the cp-rank of $W \in \mathbb{S}^n$ is lower bounded by the optimal value of the following SDP:\@

 Here, $W \otimes W$ denotes the \emph{Kronecker product} and $\vect W$ denotes the $n^2 \times 1$ vector obtained by stacking the columns of $W$.
-The double subscript $ij$ indexes the $n^2$ rows (or columns) of $X$ and the inequalities on $(i,j)$ hold iff they hold element-wise (see \cite{fawzi2014self} for further clarification on this notation).
+The double subscript $ij$ indexes the $n^2$ rows (or columns) of $X$ and the inequalities on $(i,j)$ and $(k,l)$ hold iff they hold element-wise.
+(See~\cite{fawzi2014self} for clarification on this notation.)

 In this example, we solve three instances of this SDP taking $W$ equal to the matrices $Z$, $Z \otimes Z$, and $Z\otimes Z \otimes Z$, where

 Table~\ref{cp:rank} reports computational savings obtained by restricting to $\mathcal{S}_{0/1}$.